7ORVS/7ORVS.github.io/_posts/Tutorials-Summaries/2023-05-12-packing-notes-part1.md

 - The program has few imports, particularly if the only imports are `LoadLibrary` and `GetProcAddress`

 - When the program is opened in IDA Pro, only a small amount of code is recognized by the automatic analysis.

-- When the program is opened in OllyDbg, there is a warning that the program may be packed.

 - The program shows section names that indicate a particular packer (such as UPX0).